arnabroy734/laptop_price_prediction/README.md

 ### 4. Build a simple recommendation system to recommend similar laptops
 We have built a simple recommendation system which will recommend top 5 laptops having similarity with the configuration selected by the user.
 It is buit on [Nearest Neighbour](https://scikit-learn.org/stable/modules/neighbors.html) using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)

+&nbsp;

 ## Project Architecture
+The project is divided into several modules where each module performs a predefined job.
+Below is the brief description of each module -

+### 1. webcrawler
+The module scrapes data from e-commerce website in two steps -
+ - In step 1 the all the product urls and ids will be collected and saved in one file (**productlinks.csv**)
+ - In step 2 product specific details (e.g., processor name, SSD_Capacity) will be collected for each product url found in step 1.
+The data will be saved as **raw.csv**.

+### 2. validation
+The module has two purposes.
+ - **validation_raw_data.py** validates the data from raw.csv file.
+It checks whether nan values are present in certain columns.
+If nan value is found the validation fails.
+ - **validation_prediction.py** checks the input data for prediction.
+It checks the column names, ordering of the columns, data type for each column, presence of new category for categorical features.
+If either of the checks goes wrong the validated fails.

 ## Technologies Used
 #### 1. Web Scraping